Wanzy0209/AAPL/README.md

-# From Alchemy to Chemistry in Human-AI Interaction: A Pattern-Oriented Language for AI Agent
+# From Alchemy to Chemistry in Human-AI Interaction: A Pattern-Oriented Language for Controllable Prompting

 Sappar Community: https://www.promptsapper.tech/sappercommunity/workspace

-After getting the AAPL prompt, you can try it directly or use it on websites such as ChatGPT.
+After getting the CPL prompt, you can try it directly or use it on websites such as ChatGPT.

 Demo video (Sappar Community)
 1. IELTS Speaking Accompanying Practice: https://www.youtube.com/watch?v=JCyxgkAUuR4